-The kennel is where the dogs will spend a lot of time, it is their ‘den’ – a place where they can feel comfortable and relax.
-As such, your kennel flooring should be designed to meet their needs, while also making your life a little easier when it comes to looking after the area.
+The kennel is where the dogs will spend a lot of time; it is their ‘den’ – a place where they can feel comfortable and relaxed.
+As such, your kennel flooring should be designed to meet their needs while also making your life a little easier when it comes to looking after the area.
 Key features to look out for in kennel matting are:

-To put it simply, matting is more cost-effective and comfortable than alternatives surface over the long-term.
+Simply put, floor matting is more cost-effective and comfortable than alternatives surface over the long term.

-Bare or painted concrete – it definitely ticks the 'hard wearing' box and the majority of kennels will have a concrete base, which is fine.
-Leaving it uncovered/unfinished, though, is not a great solution – the floor will remain very cold throughout winter months, there is no comfort whatsoever and, from a business perspective (if you run a boarding business, for example), dog owners will take a look around your facility and be greeted with dull, austere-looking kennels.
+Bare or painted concrete – it definitely ticks the 'hard wearing' box, and most kennels will have a concrete base, which is fine.
+Leaving it uncovered/unfinished, though, is not a great solution – the floor will remain very cold throughout the winter months, there is no comfort whatsoever, and, from a business perspective (if you run a boarding business, for example), dog owners will take a look around your facility and be greeted with dull, austere-looking kennels.

 The type of matting you choose is largely determined by your use case.
 Dogs that like to dig will need a heavier duty matting than a more sedate, relaxed animal, for example.
 Some of the more popular kennel matting options are:

-This studded type of matting is extremely hard wearing, so even with more active dogs you can rely on it to hold up.
-Rubber, of course is super easy to clean, and the studs in this mat make it particularly good for increasing traction.
-Buying matting off the roll (rather than tiles, for example) means that you can get the exact size you need and you will have no joins for dirt or urine to seep into and cause problems for the concrete beneath.
+This studded type of matting is extremely hard wearing, so even with more active dogs, you can rely on it to hold up.
+Rubber, of course, is super easy to clean, and the studs in this mat make it particularly good for increased traction.
+Buying matting off the roll (rather than tiles, for example) means that you can get the exact size you need, and you will have no joins for dirt or urine to seep into and cause problems for the concrete beneath.

 The problem with this type of flooring is the same as with ceramic tiles – the joins can be problematic.
 You won’t necessarily have to fix these tiles permanently to the floor, however, so you can lift and clean underneath and between periodically, but this will obviously impact your cleaning and maintenance routine.

-Rubber sheeting provides good levels of comfort, is super easy to clean (you can wipe or spray it clean very quickly) and is nicely hard wearing.
-It does not have the same traction as the textured options, but still has some anti-slip properties.
-You might see this used in veterinary practices on examination tables and weighing scales.
+Rubber sheeting provides good comfort levels, is super easy to clean (you can wipe or spray it clean very quickly) and is nicely hard-wearing.
+It does not have the same traction as the textured options but still has some anti-slip properties.
+This is used in veterinary practices on examination tables and weighing scales.
 It is a particularly cost-effective option and can be replaced fairly easily and cheaply.